 - Magnetic float type.
-Advantage: Relatively accurate, no leakage of product.
-May be damaged by vigorous filling when tank is empty. - Recommended best practice is to use this type. - Rotary type.
-Disadvantage: Releases product near operator.
-Gland is subject to leakage. - Fixed liquid level gauge.
+This type has the advantage of being relatively accurate with no leakage of product, but may be damaged by vigorous filling when tank is empty.
+It is the recommended best practice is to use this type. - Rotary type.
+This type has two major disadvantages; the first being that it releases product near operator, and the second being that the gland is subject to leakage. - Fixed liquid level gauge.
 Disadvantage: Only indicates 85% level.
 Releases product.

-B2.16 Pressure Gauges
+B2.16 - Pressure Gauges